 - Too Much Information:Maria: It's okay, girls!
 You're just going through a phase.
 I went through the same phase, myself.
 With Chloe's mother!

 Maria: Ohh!
 The things she would do to me...!
 They made me quiver.

 Brooke: [covers Nina's ears]

-Professor TwigittThe science teacher at Charybdis Heights and may, or may not, be human.
+Professor TwigittThe science teacher at Charybdis Heights, who may, or may not, be human.

 - Attack Its Weak Point: In chapter 5, she was able to flush Blair into the open and captured him easily by using his well known weakness against him: a pretty girl.

-- Breast Expansion: She briefly wound up falling victim to it, here, thanks to the Tiresias Orb acting on Blair's subconscious desires to change her and the rest of Charybdis into his vision of "ideal woman".
+- Breast Expansion: She briefly had it happen to her, here, due to the Tiresias Orb acting on Blair's subconscious desire to change her and the rest of Charybdis to conform to his his idea of the "ideal woman".